-- 22 January 2020 Council considered the 2019/20 Mid-year Review; - 19 to 20 February 2020 National Treasury's 2019/20 Mid-year Budget and Performance Assessment Visit; - 26 February 2020 Council considered the 2019/20 Adjusted Budget; - 31 March 2020 Tabling in Council of the Draft 2020/21 IDP and 2020/21 MTREF for public consultation; - April 2020 Publication of Budget insert in various publications in light of Coronavirus lockdown for 21 days; - 6 May 2020 Closing date for written comments; - 18 May 2020 National Treasury's 2020/21 Tabled MTREF Engagement and Municipal Benchmarking Exercise; - 6 to 19 May 2020 finalisation of the 2020/21 IDP and 2020/21 MTREF, taking into consideration comments received from the public, comments from National Treasury, and updated information from the most recent Division of Revenue Act and financial framework; and - 27 May 2020 Adopting of the 2020/21 MTREF before Council for consideration and approval.
+- 22 January 2020 Council considered the 2019/20 Mid-year Review; - 19 to 20 February 2020 National Treasury's 2019/20 Mid-year Budget and Performance Assessment Visit; - 26 February 2020 Council considered the 2019/20 Adjusted Budget; - 26 March 2020 Tabling in Council of the Draft 2020/21 IDP and 2020/21 MTREF for public consultation; - April/May 2020 Publication of Budget insert in various publications in light of Coronavirus lockdown for 21 days.
+Furthermore, the Mayor discussed the budget on local radio stations as well as on regional television programmes; - 12 May 2020 Closing date for written comments; - 21 May 2020 National Treasury's 2020/21 Tabled MTREF Engagement and Municipal Benchmarking Exercise virtual meeting held due to National Lockdown; - 6 to 19 May 2020 finalisation of the 2020/21 IDP and 2020/21 MTREF, taking into consideration comments received from the public, comments from National Treasury, and updated information from the most recent Division of Revenue Act and financial framework; and - 27 May 2020 Adopting of the 2020/21 MTREF before Council for consideration and approval.

 There have been no significant deviations from the key dates set out in the Budget Time Schedule adopted by Council.
-The impact of the Country's lockdown due to the Coronavirus pandemic will mean that normal public participation process will not be able to be undertaken during this budget process.